-Influencer Marketing was a big talking point in 2017.
+Influencer Marketing has been a massive talking point in the past couple of years.
 And as Google’s search data illustrates, it’s global popularity is at it’s highest level since records began.

 In this article, we’ll take a look at Influencer Marketing from a theoretical perspective, whilst providing guidance on how to apply it to your marketing strategy in practice.